djplaner/blog/docs/2013/09/04/the-importance-of-we-dont-know-what-were-doing/index.md

 ---
-title: The importance of \"We don't know what we're doing\"
+categories:
+- elearning
 date: 2013-09-04 13:11:35+10:00
-categories: ['elearning']
+next:
+  text: Useful "analytics" - Faces as an example
+  url: /blog2/2013/09/06/useful-analytics-faces-as-an-example/
+previous:
+  text: 'Learning Analytics: The Emergence of a Discipline'
+  url: /blog2/2013/09/04/learning-analytics-the-emergence-of-a-discipline/
+title: The importance of "We don't know what we're doing"
 type: post
 template: blog-post.html
 ---